How I Stopped Hiding Behind Makeup & Found The Real Me

 Advertisement

-Annakiki Puff Sleeves Bolero, $478.92, available at Annakiki.com; Annakiki Silk Cotton Cycling Trousers, $417.67, available at Annakiki.com; Sam Edelman Ariella Ankle Strap Stilettos,
+Annakiki Puff Sleeves Bolero, $478.92 USD, available at Annakiki.com; Annakiki Silk Cotton Cycling Trousers, $417.67 USD, available at Annakiki.com; Sam Edelman Ariella Ankle Strap Stilettos,

-But art school is sheltered, so by 8th grade, I told my mom I wanted to do music for fun and go to public school for the experience.
-That's where I felt like a mixed girl for the first time.
-I didn’t understand what being biracial meant when I was a kid; I just knew that I didn't look like my stepfamily, because they were white.
-My dad is black, but I didn't live with him until I was 12.
-My mom is Hispanic, but she didn’t have a family because her dad was deported back to Mexico and she grew up in foster care.

-I got bused into a middle-class neighbourhood where there was only one black kid at my school.
+I got bused into a middle-class neighbourhood where there was only one Black kid at my school.
 The Mexican kids I rode the bus with were nice to me, but they didn’t want to hang out with me on the weekends because I didn’t speak Spanish.
-I spent most of my time outside of school playing the piano, singing, and doing musical theatre and pageants.
+I spent most of my time outside of school playing the piano, singing, and doing musical theater and pageants.

 I got a record deal when I was 15 and moved to L.A. by myself at 16.
 To support myself, I worked at CVS, then a gymnastics centre, and a jazz club at the W while I was also hustling and doing demo sessions.
 Eventually, thank God, I booked my first show and I released my EP, Selfless, in 2018.